Pilot Mandatory Meeting

 What Is A Pilot Scheme

-A pilot scheme is a way of testing a new system within a smaller group before making changes that will apply to everyone.
+A pilot scheme is a way of testing a new system within a smaller group before making changes.
 In theory pilots can be used to see whether there are problems with a scheme, but problems can also be minimised or ignored, depending on how the pilot is evaluated.
-There is nothing about whether meetings would be in person or virtual, or how the pilot LAs would be funded.
+We don’t yet know whether meetings would be in person or virtual, or how the pilot LAs would be funded.

 Pilot What And When

-Under the pilot scheme, once these regulations are in place (ie up to 2 years AFTER the bill comes into force, so likely 2028) parents in the pilot local authorities wishing to home educate will have to have a meeting with the LA before the child can be taken off the school roll.
-The child will also have to attend this meeting.
+Under the pilot scheme, once these regulations are in place, parents in the pilot local authorities wishing to home educate will have to have a meeting with the LA before the child can be taken off the school roll.
+The child will be expected to attend this meeting.
+This is not the same as a 3 way meeting which is sometimes proposed with family/LA/school; under the new law, schools would only be able to attend this meeting, IF PARENTS AGREED.

-We will probably learn the identities of local authorities in the pilot BEFORE the pilot starts, but because this is new LAW not just new guidance it can’t actually start until the regulations are fully completed.
+We will discover the identities of local authorities in the pilot BEFORE the pilot starts, but because this is new LAW not just new guidance it can’t start until the regulations are fully completed.
 The usual system is for LAs to put themselves forward (or not) for the pilot, rather than being nominated by the government.

 What Government Has Said